Baselining Network-Wide Traffic by Time-Frequency Constrained Stable Principal Component Pursuit: Conclusions and Future Work

-In this letter, we propose a refined traffic matrix decomposition model, and introduce a novel baseline method for traffic matrix named SPCP-TFC, which extends SPCP by using new constraint functions for the baseline traffic and the noise traffic, respectively.
-We design an APG algorithm for SPCP-TFC, whose convergence rate is $O(1/k^{2})$.
-Our baseline method is demonstrated by abundant simulations.
-Using three distinct metrics to evaluate the baseline results, we show SPCP-TFC has a superior performance than RBL and PCA.
+In this paper, we propose a refined traffic matrix decomposition model, and introduce a novel traffic matrix baseline scheme named SPCP-TFC based on this model.
+SPCP-TFC extends SPCP by using new time-frequency constraint functions for the baseline traffic and the noise traffic, respectively.
+We design the APG algorithm for SPCP-TFC, whose convergence rate is $O(1/k^{2})$.
+Our baseline scheme is demonstrated by simulations under appropriate settings.
+Using three distinct metrics for evaluation, we show that SPCP-TFC outperforms the existing baseline schemes RBL and PCA, because it (i) archives a significant lower NRMSE; (ii) extracts more precise temporal characteristics; and (iii) leads to a more accurate estimation on smoothness.
+The sensitivity of our baseline scheme with different values of parameter $\beta$, as well as the baseline accuracy under different noise levels are discussed.
+In addition, we simulate periodic traffic patterns which do not follow the sine functions, and our experiment results indicate that though the SPCP-TFC baseline method has a small decline in accuracy on this "ramp" dataset, it still achieves relatively lower NRMSE than RBL and PCA.

+One significant problem in anomaly detection is to identify the normal but non-stationary traffic patterns, and remove it from the total traffic.
+Since the baseline component captured by this scheme is quite precise, the residual component (i.e. the anomaly traffic and the noise traffic) should be a reasonable input for anomaly detection.
+In our future work, we plan to design a new anomaly detection algorithm based on SPCP-TFC.